VMS-Project/VMS_mobile/README.md

 ## Workload
-The current Core is in Development, so see the [Projects](https://github.com/VMS-Project/VMS_mobile/projects) and [Issue](https://github.com/VMS-Project/VMS_mobile/issues) for the Dev-State.
+The current Mobile is in Development, so see the [Projects](https://github.com/VMS-Project/VMS_mobile/projects) and [Issue](https://github.com/VMS-Project/VMS_mobile/issues) for the Dev-State.
 Under [Discusstion](https://github.com/orgs/VMS-Project/discussions), we will announce when we have an ready-to-publish Version for Company-Use allready.

 # Community